 As parents, we’re all worried about the amount of salt, fat, sugar and artificial additives in our kids’ foods, and Organix is calling on the government and food industry to introduce tough controls.

 I’ll be making sure my family go junk-food free for seven days – and then blogging about our experiences next week.

 And I’ve already signed the online pledge: ‘I pledge to eat and feed my family only real ingredients I can recognise or spell.’

 The campaign runs from 28 April to 7 May, but you can join in now and sign the pledge too: www.organix.com/nojunk

-I’m Carole Beck, a journalist and mum of three small children (aged seven, five and two), and I have long tried to live a healthy lifestyle, but I’m not always successful.
+I’m Carole Beck, a journalist and mum of three small children (aged eight, five and three), and I have long tried to live a healthy lifestyle, but I’m not always successful.
 This blog follows my trials and tribulations as I try to boost mine and my family’s fitness, sharing some of the bumps and cracks that I’ve walked into along the way.
 Feel free to have a look around the blog and let me know what you think.
 Do follow me on Twitter too.